kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

 ![01 log lines disappeared](https://kazurayam.github.io/HowToWriteSLF4JLogsIntoFile/images/01_log_lines_disappeared.png)

 In the Console tab of Katalon Studio, I expected to see 1000 lines of SLF4J logs from the `Foo` class.
 But actually I saw only the last part.
-Obviously, my `Foo` class emitted too much logs so that the logs exceeded the buffer size of the Console display.
+Obviously, my `Foo` class emitted too much logs so that the logs exceeded the buffer size of the Console window of Katalon Studio GUI.

 I wanted to see the whole SLF4J logs from my application class.
-How can I manage it? --- **I want to write the SLF4J logs into a text file**.
+How can I achieve it? --- **I want to write the SLF4J logs into a text file**.

 ## Solution